 Yunnan Sourcing: Most people shop here for the pu-erh tea.
 Excellent selection of ripe and raw pu-erh, oolongs tea, black tea and white tea.
 They also sell some unusual teas like purple tea and yak butter tea. pu-erh samples are available.
 Their raw pu-erh teas are produced mostly from a single village or mountain sources in small batches.
 All raw cakes are processed at every stage in the traditional method to ensure the best possible long-term aging outcome.
 Their ripe pu-erhs are selected based on their taste profile, fermentation degree, leaf quality and future aging potential.
-Ships internationally from China and the US.
+Ships internationally from China and the United States.

 Bonus Best Online Tea Shop

 MaryAnna’s Tea: I would be remiss if I didn’t mention my own site.
 However, my specialty is artisan brewed bottled tea from a premium blend of loose leaf teas.
-MaryAnna’s Tea has won several top awards at the North American Tea Championship for best bottled tea.
-I use the direct-brew method to naturally infuse the tea and bottle immediately afterwards.
+MaryAnna’s Tea has won several top awards at the North American Tea Championship for best-bottled tea.
+I use the direct-brew method to naturally infuse the tea and bottle immediately afterward.
 This is the least processed method available for bottled tea.
 The more a food or beverage is processed the more nutrients are lost.
-The direct brew method helps preserve the natural tea flavor, nutrients and antioxidants inherent in freshly brewed tea.
+The direct brew method helps preserve the natural tea flavor, nutrients, and antioxidants inherent in freshly brewed tea.
 All MaryAnna’s iced teas are made from 100% natural and non-GMO ingredients.
 Free shipping continental US only.

 Thanks for Reading About Online Tea

 So that’s my summary of the best online tea shops.
 This is purely a suggestive list, mind you.
 I hope you find this list helpful and enjoy your tea shopping.
 If so, please share with your tea loving friends.